altexdim/sourcemod-plugin-gungame/README.txt

 TODO
 ----
-    1) Enable hookusermessage after fix for https://bugs.alliedmods.net/show_bug.cgi?id=3817
+    * Enable hookusermessage after fix for https://bugs.alliedmods.net/show_bug.cgi?id=3817
-    2) Add sqlite and mysql support for top players stats
+    + Add sqlite and mysql support for top players stats
-	3) Add grenade warmup
+	+ Add grenade warmup
-	4) Fix gg_rebuild to recreate top10panel
-	5) Fix recreation of top10panel after first win when no top10.txt file found (KvGotoFirstSubKey(KvRank) returns false on empty file in LoadRank)
-    6) Redesign all menus (0.
-Exit -> 1.
-Exit)
-	7) What is wrong with randon number generator?
+	* What is wrong with randon number generator?
 GetRandomInt(0,12) give one the same value on server start even i use SetRandomSeed().
-	8) And once again wrong top10.txt
+	* And once again something wrong top10.txt, not correctly calculated after player win.
-	9) Colorize nick names in chat by team color and colorize levels by yellow color.
+	* Colorize nick names in chat by red/blue color.
+	* Colorize nick name on top left corner on gg win.
+	* Fix bug with no message about tied with the leader when leader on level 2 (first level gained)
+	* Fix bug with no message about leaders if stealing level